-CRIBS started as an initiative by several independent volunteers who had been working in the woman and baby space in a camp near Chalkida, Greece.
+CRIBS International started as an initiative by several independent volunteers who had been working in the woman and baby space in a camp near Chalkida, Greece.
 The idea was born (quite literally) with baby Ahmed, whose mother required an emergency Cesarian section.
-Clearly, sleeping on the dirt floor of a tent was out of the question for a woman recovering from major surgery, and alternatives needed to be found for during this crucial recovery period.
-While Ahmed and his mother were very kindly put up by a local family, the isolation from the rest of their family was difficult, and they returned to their tent earlier than ideal because of this.
-With approximately one in ten refugee women pregnant and the cesarian section rate in Greece at an astonishing (and we don’t mean that in a good way) 70%, it was obvious that a mum and baby flat would be a useful thing.
+Clearly, sleeping on the bare earth floor of a tent was out of the question for a woman recovering from major surgery, and alternatives needed to be found for this crucial recovery period.
+While Ahmed and his mother were very kindly put up by a local family, the isolation from the rest of their family was difficult, and they returned to their tent earlier than was ideal because of this and suffered health complications as a result.
+With approximately one in ten refugee women pregnant and the cesarian section rate in Greece at an astonishing 70%, it was obvious that pregnant women and their families needed more adequate housing.

 CRIBS International operates completely on the generousity of regular people making regular contributions.
 We may not all be rich, but together we can all make a difference!
 The health of these babies depends on their mothers making a speedy recovery in a clean location.
 If you want to give a gift to a mum-to-be who already “has it all,” we urge you to make a donation in her name and share some joy with a refugee family.